 Department Supervisor

-If you’ve worked in retail before and are ready to take on more responsibility, becoming a department supervisor is a solid next step.
-You’ll lead a small team in areas like produce, deli, or dry goods, making sure that everything from scheduling to daily performance is on point.
+As a Department Supervisor, you’ll lead a small team in areas like produce, deli, or dry goods, making sure that everything from scheduling to daily performance is on point.
 Supervisors often report directly to the assistant or store manager and are the key to running a department smoothly.
-In addition to people management, you’ll also handle inventory, quality control, and sometimes, customer complaints that need extra attention.
-It’s a role that requires strong communication and some prior experience, especially in leadership or team training.

 - Monitors day-to-day team duties and sets shift priorities